aregsar/aregsarblog/blog/how-to-setup-a-github-pages-blog-with-markdown.md

 Note you have to register and point the domain before being able to successfully complete the instuctions is this section.

-So in the Github pages section I entered the name in the custom domain name text box in the github pages section and and clicked save.
+So I entered the domain name, that I pointed to my github pages in the previous step, into the the custom domain name text box in the github pages section and clicked save.

-At this point a file named `CNAME` was added to the root of your repository that contains a single line with the domain name we just added in the Github settings custom domain section.
+At this point Github pages adds a file named `CNAME` to the root of your repository that contains a single line with the domain name we just added in the Github settings custom domain section.

 For this blog it contains the line `aregsar.com`